-During the nine months ended March 31, 2015, the Company received \$2,487,916 (2014 - \$1,730,639) from flow-through share issuances.
+During the year ended June 30, 2015, the Company received \$2,835,551 (2014 - \$1,730,639) from flow-through share issuances.
 According to the tax rules, the Company has until December 31, 2015 to spend this amount on qualified exploration expenditures.
+As at June 30, 2015, the Company had an unspent amount of \$1,616,106.

-The Company has indemnified the subscribers of current and previous flow-through offerings against any tax related amounts that become payable by shareholders in the event the Company does not meet its expenditure commitment.
-In relations to renunciation shortfalls from fiscal years 2006 to 2008, the Company has accrued \$367,478 for Part XII.6 taxes and penalties on the \$1,759,590 shortfall.
+The Company has indemnified the subscribers of current and previous flow-through offerings against any tax related amounts that become payable by shareholders in the event the

+Company does not meet its expenditure commitment.
+As at June 30, 2015, in relations to renunciation shortfalls from fiscal years 2006 to 2008, the Company has accrued \$385,852 (2014 - \$367,478) for Part XII.6 taxes and penalties on the \$1,759,590 shortfall.
 In addition, \$1,045,718 has been accrued for potential claims which may arise as a result of possible reassessments denying personal tax deductions to the investors.
 The Company had reviewed the reassessment proposed by the CRA, and had filed objections on certain of the claims.
-In relations to renunciation shortfall from fiscal year 2012, the Company has accrued \$108,316 for Part XII.6 taxes and penalties on the \$765,495 shortfall.
+In relations to renunciation shortfall from fiscal year 2012, the Company has accrued \$113,732 (2014 - \$108,316) for Part XII.6 taxes and penalties on the \$765,495 shortfall.
 In addition, \$350,000 has been accrued for potential claims which may arise as a result of possible reassessments denying personal tax deductions to the investors.

-c) On March 15, 2012, Genivar Inc. instituted a lawsuit against the Company in the Quebec Superior Court, claiming approximately \$785,000 in unpaid fees.
+c) On March 15, 2012, Genivar Inc. ("Genivar") instituted a lawsuit against the Company in the Quebec Superior Court, claiming approximately \$785,000 in unpaid fees.
 The action relates to work which Genivar performed for Gold Bullion, primarily with respect to its Granada gold property in northwestern Quebec.

-Gold Bullion will vigorously defend the action and has instituted a counter-claim against Genivar, under which Gold Bullion has claimed damages from Genivar, due to the poor quality of the work performed by it and the costs incurred by Gold Bullion to have portions of the work done a second time.
+Gold Bullion will vigorously defend the action and has instituted a counter-claim against Genivar, under which Gold Bullion has claimed damages from Genivar, claiming poor quality of the work performed by Genivar and the costs incurred by Gold Bullion to have portions of the work redone.